blair-c/rivals.academy/content/lectures/no-stack-bubble-combos/index.md

 {{< video kill-1 >}}

 **Fair Spike > DACUS** (28%)
 The classic go-to kill option that does its job very well in a multitude of situations.
-Please note that during kill range, this combo is very much avoidable by Di-ing down then immediately up, but the difficulty of such DI allows it to land far more often then it should.
+Please note that during kill range, this combo *is* very much avoidable through DI down then immediately up, but the difficulty of such DI allows it to land far more often than it should.

 {{< video kill-2 >}}